Frequently Asked Questions

 Q: Will my taxes increase as a result of the bond commitment?

-A. No. With the present and predicted property tax funds being collected by the Commissioners, there is no need for a tax increase to pay back this money.
+A. No. Johnston County Commissioners have stated that with the present and predicted property tax funds being collected there is no need for a tax rate increase to pay back this money.

 Q: Will my property be re-evaluated as a result of the bond?